P-V-Tejeswar-Panda/SBaseStore/docs/lock_manager.md

 1. The transaction id.
 2. a pointer to Conditional variable the thread is waiting on.
 3. a pointer to the Response field.
+4. an enum to show in which phase of 2PL the transaction is in.
+[GROWING, SHRINKING]
 #### Ownership:

 ### Lock Queue Entry